PinewoodPip/epip/docs/patchnotes.md

 - Consumables like food and mushrooms now show their effects by default; there's no need to eat them once for them to appear in the tooltip
 - Added a setting to enable infinite carry weight
-- You can now right-click skills in the skillbook while out of combat to unmemorize them
+- You can now right-click skills in the skillbook while out of combat to unlearn them
 - Added a keybind to toggle world item tooltips (so you don't need to hold the alt key)
 - Surface tooltips now show their owner (who the surface damage scales from and who owns its applied statuses)
 - Added a setting to disable the "Item Received" notifications